 I followed him through the stacks and past book-absorbed scribes, towards a dark hallway that led to a spiral stone staircase descending into the depths.
 Gallow snapped his fingers and the unlit lanterns on the walls flared to life, winking out in our wake as we continued, obscuring the path behind us in total darkness.

 We walked for a few minutes, my mind keeping count, as there were no landings to indicate floor-levels.
-Four stories below the earth.
-Possibly five.
+Four stories below the earth, Possibly five?
 The stairs abruptly ended and we found ourselves standing at the edge of a massive subterranean room.
 Rows of stone bookshelves, seemingly carved from the foundations of the building itself, lay in neat rows that stretched out into the cavernous darkness beyond the lamplight.
-I lifted my foot, unsurprised to see an imprint left by my boots in the heavy layer of dust.
+I lifted my foot, unsurprised to see an imprint left by my boot in the heavy layer of dust.

 I also noted with some concern that ours weren’t the only recent footprints here...